The Supernaturals: Post break-up: 2005–present

 The Supernaturals took a break after their third album's release in 2002.
 At their peak, they enjoyed a loyal fanbase, with several high-quality fansites.

 Songwriter McColl went on to be guitarist in band The Hussys.
-In 2007 the band released "We Expected" an eight track album on Quince Records in Japan.
-The band's 2008 album "Super Pro" was recorded by Kevin Burleigh (Glasvegas, Supernaturals, Simple Minds) at the Byre Studio in Beauly.
-This was augmented by four songs and released as "Super Pro +" by Quince Records in Japan in 2009.
-The band's 2009 UK album "Japanese Graffiti" had a more 1980s sound.
-The band then recorded "Tokyo Elephant Brothers" in a camper van in 2010.
-The band's final album to date is "Please Secure Your Valuables" which was released in 2011.
+In 2007 the band released We Expected, an eight track album on Quince Records in Japan.
+The band's 2008 album Super Pro was recorded by Kevin Burleigh at the Byre Studio in Beauly.
+This was augmented by four songs and released as Super Pro + by Quince Records in Japan in 2009.
+The band's 2009 UK album Japanese Graffiti had a more 1980s sound.
+The band then recorded Tokyo Elephant Brothers in a camper van in 2010.
+The band's final album to date is Please Secure Your Valuables, which was released in 2011.
 The band have played sessions on Rapal, Channel M and the Janice Long radio show.